vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    int getFrameWidth(const VSFrame_ \*f, int plane)

-      Returns the width of a plane of a given frame, in pixels.
+      Returns the width of a *plane* of a given video frame, in pixels.
 The width depends on the plane number because of the possible chroma subsampling.
+Returns 0 for audio frames.

 ----------